skx/assembler/README.md

 There is support for storing fixed-data within our program, and locating that.
 See [hello.asm](hello.asm) for an example of that.

-We have some other limitations:
+We also have some other (obvious) limitations:

 * There is notably no support for comparison instructions, stack instructions and control-flow instructions.
 * The entry-point is __always__ at the beginning of the source.